AMC Might Be Moving ‘The Walking Dead’ Off Netflix To New Streaming Home

 It seems likely that AMC will have to bring more to the table than just the streaming rights to The Walking Dead.
 They will need to pull all of their content off other streaming platforms and put on their own.
 But there might also be an added bonus that AMC is considering at this juncture.

-There are currently five networks that fit under the AMC umbrella, which includes Sundance Now, Shudder and BritBox (BBC and ITV combined).
+There are currently five networks that fit under the AMC umbrella, which includes Sundance Now, Shudder, and BritBox (BBC and ITV combined).
 If they are able to secure programming and popular shows from those networks, then there is a good chance that they can offer subscribers a better user experience and thus charge a premium for access to it.

 [Featured Image by AMC]